ac7552/github_gist_clone/README.md

         On mac go to: 'https://docs.docker.com/docker-for-mac/install/'

-2. Clone this repo:
+2. Clone the below repo:

         git clone https://github.com/ac7552/github_gist_clone.git

+3. In the cloned directory create your own .env with a password like so:
+        MYAPP_DATABASE_PASSWORD="example"

-3. At the command prompt, while in the folder setup the docker containers with the following command:
+4. At the command prompt, while in the newly cloned directory, setup the docker containers with the following command:
+        $ docker-compose build
         $ docker-compose up

-3. Next, migrate the rails db with the following commands
+5. Next, if need be, migrate the rails db with the following commands

         $ docker-compose run website rake db:migrate